dan11218/GregEx/README.md

 ## Background

-One day during lunch, one of our colleagues mistakenly refered to another colleague named "Greg" as "Green," and the nickname stuck eversince.
+One day during lunch, one of our colleagues mistakenly refered to another colleague named "Greg" as "Green," and the nickname stuck ever since.
 Crazy, I know!

 At the same, my goal for personal development was to improve my knowledge in Regular Expression and React Native, so I decided to combine both, which lead me to the development of GregEx.